kennygao/kennygao.github.io/README.md

 * a resume
 * a blog

-GitHub Pages offers source and website hosting, no-thinking-necessary source-to-website translation (via server-side Jekyll), and a push-to-publish process, for free.
-So, we'll use this infrastructural stack while minimizing our dependency on the underlying tools.
+[GitHub Pages](https://pages.github.com/) offers source and website hosting, no-thinking-necessary source-to-website translation (via server-side [Jekyll](https://jekyllrb.com/)), and a push-to-publish process, for free.
+So, we'll use this infrastructural stack while minimizing our dependency on the underlying tools, with the mindset that while this substrate may change over time, the content must remain first-class.